AMindCoder/generative_ai_training/RAG/Training_Plan_Pankaj_Chopra.md

 ## Training Objectives
 - **Foundational Mastery:** Understand the core concepts of Retrieval-Augmented Generation (RAG), including its architecture, use cases, and evaluation frameworks.
 - **Practical Expertise:** Gain hands-on experience by building applications that leverage RAG methodologies—from QnA systems to sophisticated data indexing and retrieval strategies.
-- **Advanced Strategies:** Learn to implement robust solutions for processing and retrieving complex data (text, tabular, and images) using modern tools like vector databases and GPT-4 powered outputs.
+- **Advanced Strategies:** Learn to implement robust solutions for processing and retrieving complex data (text, tabular, and images) using modern tools like pinecone, qdrant vector databases and GPT-4 powered outputs.
-- **Real-World Application:** Address industry-specific scenarios that mirror challenges encountered in investor communications, annual report analysis, and multimodal data integration.
+- **Real-World Application:** Address industry-specific scenarios that mirror challenges encountered in Financial Market Data like investor communications, annual report analysis, and multimodal data integration.

 ## Training Structure & Schedule
 The course is structured into five modules over four days, with each session not exceeding 4 hours.
 Training modules are designed in modular manner for you to pick and choose based on your team's needs.